43 - Herring's Head

 I’ll make 'em into puddings and pies

-Herring’s eyes and puddings and pies,
+Herring’s eyes, puddings and pies,

 Herring’s heads, loaves of bread